jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

-### Create a job but ensure that it will be automatically terminated by kubernetes if it takes more than 30 seconds to execute
+### J.3 Create a job but ensure that it will be automatically terminated by kubernetes if it takes more than 30 seconds to execute
+1. image busybox that executes the command 'while true; do echo hello; sleep 10;done'
+2. Follow the logs for the pod (you'll wait for 30 seconds)
+3. See the status of the job, describe it and see the logs
+4. Delete the job
 <details><summary>show</summary>
 <p>